Ultra-NX/UltraNX/README_ENG.md

       * [MicroMemBench](https://github.com/rashevskyv/4IFIR) - Benchmark.
 The result is highly dependent on CPU overclocking.
 A version from 4ifir that tests CPU Copy in real time, which allows you to quickly find out the result after changing timings.

    * Overlays:
-      * [Status Monitor Ultra](https://github.com/Ultra-NX/Status-Monitor-Overlay) - Status Monitor fork for UltraNX, supports many Micro-overlay presets, and has a number of unique features.
+      * [Status Monitor](https://github.com/ppkantorski/Status-Monitor-Overlay) - Status Monitor fork from kantorski.
       * [Tetris](https://github.com/ppkantorski/Tetris-Overlay/) - "That" game in the form of an overlay.
 Works only on the latest versions of Ultrahand.
       * [MasterVolume](https://github.com/averne/MasterVolume) - Global volume control, allows you to raise the volume above the maximum.
 Use with care!
       * [NX-FanControl](https://github.com/Zathawo/NX-FanControl) - Module for manually adjusting the speed of the cooler.
 The changes are applied immediately, the module works from SOC temperature and not Skin temperature like Atmosphere.